 The Tribal/State Programs is a unit of the Center for Families, Children & the Courts.
-With federal and state funding, the Tribal-State Programs provide support and technical assistance to local courts on tribal issues and assists with the development of policies, positions, and programs to ensure the highest quality of justice and service for California’s Native American communities and serves as a liaison to those communities in cases relating to the Indian Child Welfare Act (ICWA) and family violence (domestic violence, dating violence, sexual assault, and stalking).
+With federal and state funding, the Tribal-State Programs provide legal services and technical assistance to local courts on inter-jurisdictional issues across all case types and assists with the development of policies, positions, and programs to ensure the highest quality of justice and service for California’s Native American communities.

 Tribal and state court judges come together as equal partners to address areas of mutual concern to the state and tribal justice systems in California.
 A tribal court judge or justice together with a state court judge or justice both co-chair the forum.
 More

 Check out Manuals on Establishing a Joint Jurisdictional Court

 Learn about the new federal regulations governing ICWA.